opendistro/for-elasticsearch-docs/docs/security-configuration/proxy.md

 ## Kibana proxy authentication

-To use proxy authentication with Kibana, the most common configuration is to place the authenticating proxy in front of Kibana and let Kibana pass the user and role headers to the Security plugin.
+To use proxy authentication with Kibana, the most common configuration is to place the proxy in front of Kibana and let Kibana pass the user and role headers to the Security plugin.

-In this case, the remote address of the HTTP call is the IP of Kibana, because it sits directly in front of the Security plugin.
+In this case, the remote address of the HTTP call is the IP of Kibana, because it sits directly in front of Elasticsearch.
 Add the IP of Kibana to the list of internal proxies:

 ```yml
 ---